 This year, before official summer began, we went for a weekend road trip to Pangasinan.
 We visited Tambobong Beach in Dasol and Cabongaoan Beach including the infamous “Death Pool” in Burgos along with friends we’d met in our recent travel to Siargao.

 Tambobong Beach, Dasol

-Tambobong Beach is about 5-6 hours away from Metro Manila.
+From Manila, we drove for 5-6 hours to reach Tambobong Beach in Pangasinan.
 We stayed at R Paradise Resort, where we camped in tents while some of the women in our group opted to rent a room.

 Tambobong Beach has a narrow shore and the beach is filled with seaweeds.
 While it isn’t grand, it’s ideal for family vacations.
 There are proper resort accommodations and restaurants in the area, and the calm beach makes it easy to look after kids.

 In a way, that’s what I liked most about this weekend beach vacation — it was laid-back and brought memories of family trips in my childhood.
 Instead of ordering in the resort or asking for cooking services, we bought seafood and other meat from the market, and Peng, who is a great cook, managed to get all the cooking done.
 We grilled pork chops and bangus (milkfish) stuffed with tomatoes and onions.
-We made adobo from squids we’d bought in the market that morning.
+We made adobo with squids we’d bought in the market that morning.

 Most of the group stayed in the hut to eat and drink, while Hali and I dove into the water.
 The waves were strong so I was careful to not go far from the shore.
 Hali went snorkeling into the distance.